davenaylor/postie/readme.txt

   you only get one visit every 30 minutes, then it might take 30 minutes for a post to show up.

-== Options and Settings ==

-* You can set the starting characters for you signature so that it is removed from the posting message
-* You can set a list of banned file names so if you provider adds images to your post they don't show up in the blog
-* If you post from an email address that is not a valid author the email post will be forwarded to the admin
-* You can control if you want HTML allowed in the body or subject of your post
-* Lets you set a default subject when you don't set one
-* Defaults to posting to the default category you set in Word Press

 == Usage ==
 * If you put in :start - the message processing won't start until it sees that string